luisgomez214/CMC_Thesis_Chatbot/README.md

 large language models (LLM), and its capabilities.
 AI is the field that develops intelligent machines, and LLM is a type of AI that is focused on understanding and communicating with humans.
-Innovations such as ChatGPT, Apple Intelligence, or any of the many other language models show that artificial intelligence is dominating almost every market.

-With the rise of AI comes opportunities and issues.
+Innovations such as ChatGPT, Apple Intelligence, or any of the many other language models show that artificial intelligence is dominating almost every market.With the rise of AI comes opportunities and issues.
 For starters, people who do not keep up with current technology trends may not fully understand the capabilities of LLM.
 They may understand the basics, like how to use GPT-4 ChatGPT for school or work.
 However, there is much that can be learned and done with LLM that will help companies.
 This is something that